mollyegibson/my_projects/README.md

 CLOUD COMPUTING
 •	Filtered and pre-processed unstructured user review data and put into HIVE tables.
 Wrote an algorithm using PySpark to score sentiment in each review and predict ground-truth labels.
 Ran on HDFS cluster in Linux virtual machine.

-### ITEM-BASED COLLABORATIVE FILTERING RECOMMENDATION SYSTEM ###
-MapReduce implemented in Java, ran on HDFS in Linux VM.
-•	Developed a recommender system in Java with a subset of the Netflix Prize dataset (3,250,000 movie reviews).
-Divided the data into user vectors, paired co-occurring movies, and computed similarity with Pearson correlation.
-Predicted ratings for users in a testing dataset (100,000 reviews).
-Ran on HDFS cluster in Linux VM.

 ### LINEAR REGRESSION ANALYSIS on TRAFFIC FATALITY DATA (NHTSA) ###
 Jupyter Notebook •	Ran multiple regressions on different features to determine which were most significant in predicting traffic fatalities.